malinova/box-office/README.md

 Changes to react-router:

 1. Use v6 instad of v5
-2. Change Switch tou Routes
+2. Change Switch to Routes